brechtm/rinohtype/doc/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 .. note:: The focus of rinohtype development is currently on the
-    :program:`rinoh` tool and Sphinx builder at this moment.
-Use as a Python
+    :program:`rinoh` tool and Sphinx builder.
+Use as a Python library is
-    library is possible, but documentation may be lacking.
+    possible, but documentation may be lacking.
 Please be patient.

 The most basic way to use rinohtype in an application is to hook up an included
 frontend, a document template and a style sheet: